How to choose the right wood product for heavy construction and marine applications

 In fact, the environmental benefits of using pressure treated wood in marine applications, in particular, are quite significant.
 Several Life Cycle Assessment reports point to the fact that when compared to manmade materials (such as concrete, steel and plastic), treated wood uses less energy and water to produce.
 Additionally, treated wood helps fight climate change by capturing and storing carbon – as opposed to emitting Co2 like non-renewable materials.

 In terms of sustainability, like all lumber harvested from British Columbia forests, Pacific HemFir producers adhere to the most stringent environmental regulations in the world.
-For example, 200,000 new seedlings are planted every year in BC.
+For example, 200 million new seedlings are planted every year in BC.
 As such, BC has more forested land than it did 100 years ago.

 But that’s not all.